derek-etherton/langobango2/README.md

 * Creating a responsive, mobile-first UI
 * Learning and implementing the Bootstrap framework
 * Implementing meaningful progress tracking for individual users
+* Working with on-the-fly language changing for speech API and translation API
 * Acquiring a custom domain with HTTPS certification